LouisJalouzot/MLEM/README.md

 mlem.fit(X, Y) # Train the model
 feature_importances, scores = mlem.score() # Compute feature importances on the same data
 ```
+It is recommended to use a `pandas.DataFrame` for `X` to correctly handle categorical features.
+Numerical columns will be min-max scaled, and categorical columns will be encoded as integer codes.
+If `X` is a NumPy array or a PyTorch tensor, it is assumed to contain only numerical features.
+`Y` will be flattened to a 2D tensor of shape `(n_samples, -1)`.

 The output `feature_importances` is a pandas DataFrame containing the feature importances for each feature (columns) across all the `n_permutations` permutations (rows).
 The output `scores` is a pandas Series of all the Spearman scores computed during the computation of the feature importances (number of features x `n_permutations`).

 ## Test-train split